Department of Labor Logo United States Department of Labor

 Total, all occupations

-Employment of social and community service managers is projected to grow 9 percent from 2022 to 2032, much faster than the average for all occupations.
+Employment of social and community service managers is projected to grow 8 percent from 2023 to 2033, faster than the average for all occupations.

 Employment

-Much of the job growth in this occupation is the result of a population increasing its number of older adults.
+Much of the job growth in this occupation is the result of the increase in the population of older adults.
 This age group has a greater need for social services, such as adult daycare, creating demand for social and community service managers.

 In addition, employment growth is projected as people continue to seek treatment for their addictions and as people with substance abuse disorders are increasingly being directed to treatment programs rather than sent to jail.
 As a result, managers who direct treatment programs will be needed.